How to Install OpenClaw on a Psychz cVirtual VPS

 Can OpenClaw run on a VPS?

 Yes.
 OpenClaw can run on a Linux server or cloud VPS.
-This is useful when you want the OpenClaw Gateway, state, workspace, and automation environment to stay online even when your local computer is turned off.
+This is useful when you want the Gateway, state, workspace, and automation environment to stay online even when your local computer is turned off.

 What VPS specs do I need for OpenClaw?